 The Kulis Foundation is committed to supporting the scholastic future of all eligible students.
 It encourages students to honor Dr. Kulis’ legacy by considering pursuing a career in the field of science or medicine and our scholarship committee is particularly interested in rewarding students with exemplary community or church service records.

-Scholarship application packets must be postmarked by the April 1, 2017 deadline.
+Scholarship application packets must be postmarked by the April 1, 2018 deadline.
 Late submissions or incomplete packets will not be accepted nor considered by the committee.
+Awards will be announced on July 31, 2018.
 Visit the website for complete program information and applications.